Dihedral monodromy of cone spherical metrics: Strengthened Gauss-Bonnet inequality

-\begin{proof} Following Section~\ref{sec:hemispherical}, if such a distribution of angles is realized by a cone spherical metric with dihedral monodromy, then it can be realized by a hemispherical surface $S$.
-In this hemispherical surface, singularities with non-integer angles are automatically at the poles of the latitude foliation.
-Among even and odd singularities, some belong to the equatorial net while some other are at the poles.
-If the monodromy is dihedral, then every odd singularity is also at the pole.
+\begin{proof}[Proof of Theorem~\ref{thm:GBplus}] Following Section~\ref{sec:hemispherical}, if such an array of angles is realized by a cone spherical metric with dihedral monodromy, then it can be realized by a hemispherical surface $S$.
+In this hemispherical surface, the singularities with non-integer angles are automatically at the poles of the latitude foliation.
 We consider the totally real Jenkins-Strebel differential $q$ corresponding to hemispherical surface $S$.
-Quadratic differential $q$ belongs to a stratum $\mathcal{Q}(d_{1},\dots,d_{s},-2^{t})$ with conical singularities of orders $d_{1},\dots,d_{s}$ and $t$ double poles.
-We automatically have $d_{1}+\dots+d_{s}=4g-4+2t$.
-Since an even or an odd singularity is either a conical singularity of $q$ or a double pole, we have $t \geq n_{N}+(n_{E}+n_{O}-s)$.
-Consequently, $s+t \geq n$ and $d_{1}+\dots+d_{s}+2s=4g-4+2t+2s \geq 4g+2n-4$.
-Since every other singularity is a double pole, $d_{1}+\dots+d_{s}$ is even and $\sum (d_{i}-2) \leq T$.
-This implies $T \geq 2g+n-2$.
+The quadratic differential $q$ belongs to a stratum $\mathcal{Q}(d_{1},\dots,d_{s},-2^{t})$.
+Here, $d_{1},\dots,d_{s} \geq -1$ are the orders of the zeroes and simple poles of $q$ while $t$ is the number of double poles.
+Since the total order of the zeroes and poles of a meromorphic differential on a compact Riemann surface of genus $g$ is $4g-4$, we have $d_{1}+\dots+d_{s}=4g-4+2t$.
+In particular, $d_{1}+\dots+d_{s}$ is an even number We consider the conical singularities corresponding to the points of orders $d_{1},\dots,d_{s}$ of $q$.
+Their conical angles belong in $\pi\mathbb{Z}$ and their total angle is $\pi\sum (d_{i}+2)$.
+The latter sum belongs to $2\pi \mathbb{Z}$.
+We have thus $2T \geq \sum (d_{i}+2)$ (see Definition~\ref{def:41}).
+It follows that $2T \geq 4g-4+2t+2s$ and $T \geq 2g+n-2$.
 If $n_{O}$ is even, $n_{N}=0$ and $T=2g+n-2$, then $\sigma=T$ and the classical Gauss-Bonnet inequality requires $\sigma>2g+n-2$. \end{proof}